Can I just walk in and use your Research Room?

 How do I get a tour of the Archives and see what goes on behind the scenes?

 The Library offers a Research Room for anyone interested in doing research.
 We encourage researchers to contact us at email@example.com before your visit so we can be ready with the documents you wish to see.
 We do not give tours of non-public areas of the facility at this time.

 How do I cite records from your Archives on my research paper?

 Follow these guidelines for citations for records retrieved from the George W. Bush Presidential Library.

-How do I contact the Library with more questions?
+How do I contact the Library and Museum with more questions?

 George W. Bush Presidential Library and Museum